Site icon QSSV.net

 Japan Bans Smoking for 2020 Olympics, But Allows Limited Vaping

-The 2020 Olympics will be hosted in Tokyo, Japan.
-The Japanese federal has just recently passed a new legislation which will prohibit all public including in the Olympic stadium.
+The 2020 will be hosted in Tokyo, Japan.
+The Japanese federal government has just recently passed a new legislation which will prohibit all public smoking including in the Olympic stadium.
 The reason for this is to ensure that everyone will be able to have a pleasant environment to watch the Olympics.
-A positive side of this legislation is that they allowed some nicotine heating devices to be used, and some forms of as well.
+A positive side of this legislation is that they allowed some heating devices to be used, and some forms of vaping as well.
 Of course, devices with minimal production is allowed, and not super mods which chuck clouds, as that will definitely make the environment not family-friendly.

 The question here is that is this going to be fly once the Olympic starts and the Japanese nation is flooded with millions of international people?
 In the perception of anyone outside of Japan, it can be a very confusing place.
-However, once you have learned the rules, Japan is a smoker’s paradise to some extent.
+However, once you have learned the rules, is a smoker’s paradise to some extent.

-The laws regarding are essentially reversed compared to other countries such as the United States.
-For example, it is illegal to in the sidewalks of Tokyo, however, if you are visiting nightclubs, bars, or restaurants, you can freely as long as the owner of the establishment has no objections.
+The laws regarding smoking are essentially reversed compared to other countries such as the United States.
+For example, it is illegal to cigarettes in the sidewalks of Tokyo, however, if you are visiting nightclubs, bars, or restaurants, you can freely as long as the owner of the establishment has no objections.
 This literally makes it a “smoke anywhere” zone as long as you are not causing any trouble.

-is quite normalized in Japan, but with this new legislation, don’t expect to be able to light up while anywhere near the stadium.
+Smoking is quite normalized in Japan, but with this new legislation, don’t expect to be able to light up while anywhere near the stadium.
 For those who vape, feel free to bring along your device so as long as it is something conservative and not a 250 watts cloud chucker.

-Medical is also allowed in Japan, as they coin that term for smokers who are trying to quit. are also legally classified as a form of medical technology.
-A bad side of this is that visitors to Japan who are looking to purchase any related products such as coils, liquids, or mods will be impossible without a doctor’s prescription.
-So naturally, stock up on whatever tools and juices you may need when traveling to Japan for the Olympics.
+Medical vaping is also allowed in Japan, as they coin that term for smokers who are trying to quit. are also legally classified as a form of medical technology.
+A bad side of this is that visitors to who are looking to purchase any vaping related products such as coils, liquids, or mods will be impossible without a doctor’s prescription.
+So naturally, stock up on whatever tools and juices you may need when traveling to for the Olympics.

-The Japanese also has a weird relationship with Big Tobacco.
-As stated previously, outdoors is technically legal, however, in establishments such as day-care centers and schools face a heavier restriction.
-Despite the national rate dropping steadily in Japan, the purchase and sales of heat not burn devices have rocketed to as much as 500 percent.
+The Japanese government also has a weird relationship with Big Tobacco.
+As stated previously, smoking outdoors is technically legal, however, in establishments such as day-care centers and schools face a heavier restriction.
+Despite the national smoking rate dropping steadily in Japan, the purchase and sales of heat not burn devices have rocketed to as much as 500 percent.

-Another reason why the Japanese government does not have strict restrictions on is that they themselves have a share in the market.
-The sales of Ploom tech’s “heat-not-burn” (HNB) devices is owned by Japan Tobacco, and this device holds the most percentage of the vaping market in Japan.
-Obviously, they would not want to restrict something that they are making money off, which spells good news for and smokers alike in Japan!
+Another reason why the Japanese government does not have strict restrictions on vaping is that they themselves have a share in the vaping market.
+The sales of Ploom tech’s “heat-not-burn” (HNB) devices is owned by Tobacco, and this device holds the most percentage of the vaping market in Japan.
+Obviously, they would not want to restrict something that they are making money off, which spells good news for vapers and smokers alike in Japan!

 Similar Posts: